openenclave/openenclave/doc/GettingStarted.md

 ***samples/make/*** provide guidance on the necessary includes, libraries, and flag definitions.

-Specifically, the OpenEnclave includes for the intrinsics are located under
+Specifically, the Open Enclave includes for the intrinsics are located under
 <PREFIX>/include/openenclave (or via the **OE_INCLUDEDIR** make variable when
 using the make include installed under <PREFIX>/share/openenclave/config.mak).